Knowledge Hub

 What happens if I am subject to an investigation by the Insolvency Service?

-Often the first you will know that you may be being investigated is that you will receive a Questionnaire to complete by the Insolvency Service.
-This will ask certain general questions about what happened in the company.
-It may also ask more targeted questions about matters that they are particularly concerned with.
-For example, asking for details of what certain monies removed from the company were used for.
+Often the first sign that you may be under investigation will be receiving a Questionnaire to complete by the Insolvency Service.
+This will ask general questions about how the company was run and the reasons why the company went into liquidation.
+It may also ask more targeted questions about matters that you were particularly concerned with, for example, particular financial transactions and if certain monies were removed from the company, what they were used for.

 The Questionnaire

-Your response to the Questionnaire may open up a helpful dialogue, and might lead to the Insolvency Service deciding not to proceed any further.
+Your response to the Questionnaire may open up a helpful dialogue, and might lead to the Insolvency Service deciding not to proceed any further but it is essential that you seek legal advice at this stage as your responses to the Questionnaire could be used to construct a case against you.

 The decision stage